getbible/loader/README.md

-# GetBible Tooltips Integration Guide
+# GetBible Loader Integration Guide

 ## Overview

-GetBible Tooltips is an intuitive and lightweight JavaScript solution for embedding Bible scripture tooltips into your website.
-By simply adding the `getBible` class to any element on your webpage, you can enable users to see the full scripture text in a tooltip when they hover over a reference.
+GetBible loader is an intuitive and lightweight JavaScript solution for embedding Bible scripture into your website.
+By simply adding the `getBible` class to any element that has a scripture reference on your webpage, you can enable users to see the full scripture text as inline text, a tooltip or a modal.

 ## How to Add GetBible Tooltips to Your Website